Lifting couplings in Wasserstein spaces: Weighted categories

 \begin{deph} Let $\cat{C}$ and $\cat{D}$ be weighted categories.
 An \emph{embedding} of $\cat{C}$ into $\cat{D}$ is a weighted functor $F:\cat{C}\to\cat{D}$ such that for every pair of objects $X$ and $Y$ of $\cat{C}$, the function

 is a weight-preserving bijection. \end{deph}

-\begin{eg} If $X$ and $Y$ are metric spaces, considered as weighted categories, a map $f:X\to Y$ is an embedding in the sense above exactly if it is an isometric embedding.
+\begin{eg} If $X$ and $Y$ are metric spaces (or even pq-metric spaces), considered as weighted categories, a map $f:X\to Y$ is an embedding in the sense above exactly if it is an isometric embedding.
 Somewhat conversely, an embedding of weighted categories $F:\cat{C}\to\cat{D}$ induces an isometric embedding of the pq-metric spaces $\Opt(\cat{C})\to\Opt(\cat{D})$. \end{eg}

 In ordinary category theory, fully faithful functors are injective up to isomorphism, and in metric geometry, isometric embeddings are injective up to zero distances.
 Both these statements can be considered a special case of the following.